piyush-bajaj/DynamicPythonBenchmark/README.md

 1. Clone DyPyBench Repository
     - git clone https://github.com/sola-st/master-thesis-piyush-bajaj.git
 2. Change the permissions for the bash files
-    - chmod 777 auto-script.sh
-    - chmod 777 clear-project.sh
-    - chmod 777 run-test.sh
-    - chmod 777 run-dynapyt-analysis.sh
-    - chmod 777 run-dynapyt-instrumentation.sh
+    - chmod -R 777 ./scripts
 3. Initialize DyPyBench (download the project repositories and dependencies inside python virtual environement for each project) : Ensure the requirements are met before proceeding with this step.
-    - ./auto-script.sh > install.log 2>&1
+    - ./scripts/install-all-projects.sh > install.log 2>&1
 4. Check the installation
     - Check the file install.log to see if there are any errors